JudeVdByl/U.S.-States-Quiz-Game/Readme.md

 A lightweight Python turtle-graphics game that challenges you to name all 50 U.S. states.

 ## How it works
 Run the program and a blank U.S. map appears.
 Type the name of a state into the prompt.
-If you’re correct the name is written on the map at the proper location and your score increases.
+If you’re correct, the name is written on the map at the proper location and your score increases.
 Type `Exit` at any time to end the session and see which states you missed.

 ## Prerequisites
 - Python 3.9 or later